danmarsden/moodle-mod_attendance/README.md

 ABOUT
 ==========
-This is version 2.4.x of the "Attendance" module (attforblock).

-2.4.x release is compatible only with Moodle 2.x.

-The "Attendance" module is developed by
+The "Attendance" module was developed by
     Dmitry Pupinin, Novosibirsk, Russia,
     Artem Andreev, Taganrog, Russia.